Kiran7007/Interview-Preparation/docs/android.md

 - Defer non immediate requests until the phone is plugged in or wifi is turned on.
 The Wi-Fi radio uses significantly less battery than the mobile radio.
 ---
 ## What is ANR and how do you prevent it as a tech lead?
 - **ANR** means “Application Not Responding.”
-The system shows a dialog when your app stops responding for too long—about **5 seconds** on the main thread while the user is interacting.
+The system shows a dialog when your app stops responding for too long-about **5 seconds** on the main thread while the user is interacting.
 Broadcast receivers and services have their own time limits too.
 - The main thread draws the UI and handles touches.
 If it is busy parsing JSON, doing heavy database work, or waiting on locks, input piles up and you get an ANR.
 - What to do: move slow work off the main thread (background threads, coroutines with the right dispatcher), keep the UI path fast, and use profiling (Android Studio, Perfetto) instead of guessing.
 ---